Masmiseim36/iMXRT/readme.md

 The lowest Nibble of the parameter is used to configure the first FlexSPI-Interface, the next nibble for the second interface if available on the target device.

 ### Supported Flashes

+The following flash memories were tested, and derivatives of these memories will presumably also work.
+Other memories can be supported by extending the loader.

 - Adesto
   - AT25SF128A-SHB-T